 Think About a Date

-Finally, you’ll need to consider a date that works well for your budget and schedule.
+Finally, you’ll need to consider a date that works well for your average wedding budget and schedule.
 You won’t necessarily want to select a date month from now because we know things will change.
 We’re talking about a day and a month here.
 Select your desired wedding date and then work backward from there.
 For example, say you would like to hold your wedding ceremony in May 2021.

 Then, set April 2020 as your wedding date.
 Once you’ve chosen your month, go back to December 2019 and choose a date within that month.
 Finally, select March 2020 as your preferred wedding date.
 Now you have three options for your wedding location: April, April, and March.

 This gives you plenty of time to finalize your plans.
 However, you don’t want to rush into selecting a wedding date.
 It could cause some anxiety and stress down the road when you realize that your timeline has changed.
-Remember, you can always adjust the date later on once you have everything finalized and are ready for your big day.
+Remember, you can always adjust the date later on once you have everything finalized and are ready for your perfect wedding day.

 You will have plenty of time to get your engagement photos because this is more flexible than your other vendors.
-One thing you can do to help your wedding budget is to get a separate photographer for your engagement photos.
+One thing you can do to help your wedding budget is to get a separate wedding photographer for your engagement photos.
 Your package with your main photographer will include the sessions included, and one might be an engagement shoot, but if one is not included, don’t worry.
-You will be able to find someone to take your engagement photos that you can use for your next holiday cards!
+You will be able to find someone to take the engagement photos that you can use for your next holiday cards!

 And so, how are you feeling about choosing a photographer for your wedding?
 Hopefully, you feel a little better after reading this blog post!

 Again, congratulations on your engagement make sure to have some quality time with your partner and happy planning!